-Probate Victoria – apply for grant of probate
+Probate Victoria – apply for a Grant of Probate

 Find out if you need to apply for probate of a Will, and use our fixed fee online service to apply and let our expert Wills and estate lawyers take on the administrative burden for you.
 If there is no Will, find out if you need Letters of Administration.